ps173/Todoapp-react/README.md

 # Todo-app
-for learning working of react
+*For learning working of react*

-checking an item in list = by clicking removing an item in list = by double-clicking
+Checking an item in list = by clicking
+Removing an item in list = by double-clicking

 # Goals for app

  - [x] Learn by making a todo list
- - [x] Good UI
  - [x] lifting up the state
+ - [ ] Better UI
+ - [ ] Local storage